Hay fever; Perennial allergic rhinitis; Rhinitis - allergic; Seasonal allergies

 - Ragweed in autumn.
 The most common seasonal allergen.

 - Grass pollen in late spring and summer

 - Fungus, mold growing, on dead leaves, common in summer and autumn

 - Molds growing on wallpaper, house plants, carpeting, and upholstery

 - Having other allergies, such as food allergies or eczema

 - Male gender

-Your doctor will ask about your family and personal history of allergy.
-You may be asked some of the following questions:
+Your doctor will ask questions about your family and personal history of allergies.

 - Do symptoms change depending on the time of day or the season?